EBIvariation/eva-tools/vcf-dumper/README.md

 ```
 We can see in the query result that the study with id *7* is associated with the file with id *6*, and the study *8* with the file *5*.

 For the regions filter, we need to know which chromosomes have variants in the database and where (position of the variants in the chromosome).
-As described in the [MongoDB schema wiki](https://github.com/EBIvariation/eva-pipeline/wiki/MongoDB-schema), each variant has *chr* (chromosome) and *start* (position in the chromosome where the variant start).
+As described in the [MongoDB schema wiki](https://github.com/EBIvariation/eva-pipeline/wiki/MongoDB-schema), each variant has *chr* (chromosome) and *start* (position in the chromosome where the variant starts).
 We can figure out executing some queries in the *variants* collection:
 ```
 > db.variants.distinct("chr", {"files.sid":"7"})
 [ "20", "22" ]